Reader: Frequently Asked Questions

 Does Reader support end-to-end encryption?

 No. Reader is consumer software optimizing for user experience over enterprise compliance.
-If you're dealing in matters of national security requiring NSA-level encryption, you should definitely not save anything containing your state secrets to Reader.
+If you're dealing in matters of national security requiring NSA-level encryption, you should definitely not save anything containing your state secrets to Reader (or any cloud-based software, for that matter).
 That said, you should generally feel comfortable that your private content will be kept private.
 For example, if you upload a PDF to Reader, no one will ever see that PDF but you.

 How do I import my Instapaper or Pocket articles to Reader?